fballest42/cub3D/readme.txt

-My own Wolfstein.
+My own Wolfstein in C language.

-A raycasting project form 42 Network.
+A raycasting project from 42 Network.

+Finished & 100% successful project.